1 Kings Chapter Three

 Because Solomon was the humble servant, God elevated him to be the wisest man that ever has been or ever will be.
 That is hard for us to believe as we have become so educated with doctorates, masters, bachelors, and all kinds of learning certificates but none of these degrees comes close to the wisdom that God granted to Solomon.
 He also was given the riches and fame that he did not ask for and we are reminded that God always elevates the humble and brings down the proud.
 It is interesting to note that, unlike the wisdom, God did not say that there would never be a richer or more famous person than him.

-'And if you walk in my ways and obey my statutes and commands as David your father did, I will give you a long life.'
-Then Solomon awoke - and realized it had been a dream.
-He returned to Jerusalem, stood before the ark of the Lord's covenant and sacrificed burnt offerings and fellowship offerings.
-Then he gave a feast for all his court.
+More than that, if you will live according to my ways, obeying my laws and mitzvot like your father David, I will give you a long life."
+Shlomo awoke and found it had been a dream.
+But he went to Yerushalayim, stood before the ark for the covenant of ADONAI and offered up burnt offerings and peace offerings.
+He also made a feast for all his servants.

 In addition to the gifts, God offered him a long life but this was not a gift as it required Solomon to act in a proper manner.
 Solomon awoke and realized that he had been visited by God in his dream.
 We see the impact that this had on him as he went back to Jerusalem and worshiped where he was supposed to.